hahacapital/BluePrintAssignment/README.md

 ## Contents
 - `docker-compose.yml` – avalanchego service definition for Fuji with metrics and indexing enabled (data mounted to `/root/.avalanchego` in the container).
-- `config/config.json` – runtime configuration consumed via `--config-file`.
+- `config/config.json` – runtime configuration consumed via `--config-file` (mounted read-only to `/config/config.json` in the container so it is not shadowed by the data volume).
 - `scripts/install_docker.sh` – installs Docker Engine and Compose plugin.
 - `scripts/start_validator.sh` – starts avalanchego with your `PUBLIC_IP` export.
 - `scripts/check_health.sh` – quick health RPC probe.